Person looking at a computer screen showing a map of sales tax jurisdictions.

 Additionally, Minnesota is implementing a new 50-cent retail delivery fee starting July 1, 2024.
 The retail delivery fees in Colorado and Minnesota are similar but not the same.
 Here’s what you need to know.

-Wyoming eliminates economic nexus transaction threshold
+North Carolina and Wyoming eliminate their economic nexus transaction thresholds

 New sales tax exemptions